beaverbuilder/assistant/readme.txt

 == Changelog ==

+= 1.1.0 ( 2022-06-28 ) =
+* Added the ability to download image and svg library items.
+* Fixed library sorting not working in the libraries app.
+* Fixed customizer settings not importing for parent themes.
+* Fixed a fatal error with PHP 8 when updating an author profile.

 = 1.0.10 ( 2022-06-21 ) =
 * Added the ability to [update library items](https://docs.wpbeaverbuilder.com/assistant/plugin/apps/libraries/#update) with content from the current post or page.